FIFA urges World Cup teams to focus on soccer over politics

 The Emir two weeks ago denounced “fabrications and double standards” in what he has called an “unprecedented campaign” against a World Cup host nation.

-Eight European teams have committed to their captains wearing heart-shaped armbands — in breach of FIFA rules — to support an anti-discrimination campaign, and Australia players took part in a video airing concerns about Qatar’s human rights record.
+Eight European teams have committed to their captains wearing heart-shaped armbands — in breach of FIFA rules — to support an anti-discrimination campaign launched in the Netherlands, and Australia players took part in a video airing concerns about Qatar’s human rights record.

 Several coaches and federations, including the United States, have backed calls to create a compensation fund for migrant workers’ families.
 Denmark’s squad is taking a black team jersey as a sign of “mourning” for those who died in Qatar.